 AccelaTest is a unified web-based test case management tool with a powerful interface.
 Creating, managing, and tracking your manual and automated testing in a collaborative platform has never been easier.
 You can access your testbed from anywhere in the world with only a browser.
 You can enjoy testing with a simple and highly productive interface.

 It facilitates your test automation despite the development methodology (Agile, Waterfall) you use, how big your team size is (one individual or thousands of individuals including all developers, testers, and the client), or the type of test scripts (Functional, Regression).
-In addition, with the AccelaTest Forever Free package, you can automate API up to 1000 API requests.

 There is no expensive IT infrastructure to maintain when you choose AccelaTest because all assets are cloud-based.
 You don’t have to worry about the security of this tool since it provides role-based security.
 AccelaTest assists you in creating software products with complete and impressive finishes by building quality software and automation.